control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 I am exahausted from this constant testing.
 I am not at 1000th GitHub workflow.

 I still do not want to give up.
+I still have few more hours until I can say that I am trying for a month to compile my app with MUSL.